MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/ops-guide/ops-guide-ad-hoc.md

 If you don't have a log yet and want to see a sample of what one might look like, download a sample log file.

-For more information, see [Create snapshot Cloud Discovery reports](../create-snapshot-cloud-discovery-reports.md).
+For more information, see [Create snapshot cloud discovery reports](../create-snapshot-cloud-discovery-reports.md).

 ## Related content